Troubleshooting Guide for SuiteCloud SDK

 Note:

-When you delete the existing credentials file, previously configured authentication IDs will be lost.
+When you delete the credentials file, any authentication IDs you set up before will be lost.

 Execution Context Errors